Taxes on Rental Property

 This question may seem like it has a simple answer.
 However, the last thing you want to do when filing a rental income tax return is claim more or less than the correct amount.

-Rental income is taxable to you if you rent out your property and receive cash or the fair market value of items or services in exchange for the use of real estate or personal property.
+Rental income is taxable to you if you rent out your property and receive cash or the fair market value of items or services in exchange for the use or occupation of property that you own.
+This type of income, known as rental income, is an important factor to consider when navigating taxes on rental property.
 Most rental property owners buy rentals for an additional income, which implies they treat rental income as income when they get it and subtract expenses when they pay them and hope to make a profit.
+However, this doesn’t mean that every cent you receive from your tenant will be subject to net investment income tax.

 The following items make up rental income: